 Learn about Clinical Trials

-There are currently no FDA approved treatments available for any form of myositis.
-Treatments used were created for and are used with other autoimmune diseases.
+There are currently no FDA approved treatments available for myositis.
+Treatments used were created for other purposes and are used to treat various autoimmune diseases.

-Getting involved in a clinical trial or research study can help in many ways.
-Talk with your loved one about finding clinical trials through clinical trial match, a program in partnership with Antidote Technologies, by visiting our clinical trials page.
+Participating in a clinical trial or research study can help in many ways.
+Talk with your loved one about clinical trials currently available.
+Easily locate trials using the clinical trials match program provided in partnership with Antidote Technologies.

 Caregivers for those with myositis often feel very lonely.
 But, you are NOT alone!
 We have several caregiver support options to help you in this difficult role.

 - Join our Myositis Support Community